samster395/samster395.github.io/_posts/2021-4-9-Kite-Aerial-Photography.md

 The camera has a WiFi function that allows you connect to it with an app and see a preview/control capture etc, I used this WiFi hotspot to connect a microcontroller (ESP8266) to it and used servos to control the gimball (one continuous and one 180 degree one).

-I am then able to control the gimball and see a preview/control capture at the same time, WiFi signal can be spotty if you let the camera out alot but normally standing right underneath it brings it back.
+I am then able to control the gimball and see a preview/control capture at the same time, WiFi signal for the preview can be spotty if you let the camera out alot but normally standing right underneath it brings it back.

 <img src='/images/Screenshot_20210409-115130_DV KING 4K.jpg' width='350' height='620'>